Stacie M. King

 My research focuses on the peoples of Oaxaca, Mexico between 1500 B.C. to the present.
 I am particularly interested in how people in the past negotiated their place in the social, political, and economic world around them.
 I am interested in the ways that people figure out and creatively construct who they are, how they materially mark themselves in different social settings, and how they experience life as people with multiple overlapping and intersecting social identities.

 An important subproject focuses on colonial period sites: the abandoned early Colonial period town of Majaltepec (Maxaltepeque) and the impressive casas principales of now-abandoned haciendas, one of which was the fifth largest hacienda in the state of Oaxaca around 1900.
 Since 2008, I have visited archives in Oaxaca and Mexico City and have located documents pertaining to these places.
 The first haciendas were established in the 1600s and changed ownership many times throughout the next three centuries.
 The town of Majaltepec, in the mountains above Santa Ana Tavela, likely existed as a Mixe village when the Spanish first arrived and was abandoned sometime after 1780.
 My best sources of information about these places, however, are the many older residents of the region with whom I have talked.
 In June 2008, I recorded oral histories with community elders, who have kindly let me into their homes and shared their memories with me.
 Archaeological studies at Majaltepec confirm (so far) a late 16th century date of occupation.
 In addition to creating archival quality DVDs of the oral history interviews for local archives, I plan to write about the hacienda experience in Colonial and Post-colonial Oaxaca, Majaltepec and Spanish Colonial congregación policies, as well as the intersections between oral history, archaeology and archival research.
+I also have an interest in tracing ancient and modern pilgrimage routes connecting Nejapa to neighboring regions.

 My ultimate goal with this new project is to build a long-term anthropological field program in the Nejapa region, based on holistic anthropological research and engaged, collaborative, community-based archaeological practice.